ARMmbed/mbed-os-tf-m-regression-tests/vagrant/README.md

 Note that the vagrant virtual machine will contain an independent copy of TF-M and the mbed-os-tf-m-regression-tests.

+Note that by default vagrant shares `/vagrant` in the virtual machine with the host.
+You can use this directory to copy binaries from inside the vagrant machine out to the host for e.g. programming via USB.

 # Howto

 ### TF-M + Mbed OS Regression Tests